extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 categories: [general]
 ---

-At work we are using bitbucket server for our sourcecode and slack for our communication.
+At work we are using bitbucket server for our source code and slack for our communication.
 The following gives you an insight into how to make a bitbucket plugin that talks to Slack.

 ![marketplace]({{ site.url }}/assets/stash2slack-marketplace.png){: .center-image }